 Examples of Cognitive Bias

-The best way to understand cognitive bias is with some examples.
+The best way to understand cognitive biases is with some examples.
 There are a lot to choose from.
 Wikipedia currently (March 2019) lists nearly 200.
 It’s a wonder we ever get anything right!

 I’m just going to choose a few that appeal to me…